alistairTamu/STAT654_Group_Project/README.md

 FirstLook.ipynb - A very early look at the dataset, just looking at the data size and certain variables, with some notes on how to lay out the project.

+Code Word.docx - Plain text R Code and outputs (the reason it's in docx format) for some preliminary EDA

+Tables Code.R - Code used to generate tables for our presentation

+analysis.Rmd - Code used to compare the models outputs and general predictive ability

+models.ipynb - Code to clean data and generate/run the various models